SakibAzadLion/movie_mania/readme.md

 # Movie Mania

 A movie info website builds with pure Js.
-Here you can get trending movies, discover new movies, search, and also you can add movies to your favorite list.
+Some of the feature are trending movies, discover new movies, search and also you can add movies to your favorite list.

 **Live site:** [https://moviemania-sakib.netlify.app](https://moviemania-sakib.netlify.app)